Fruit Flies vs. Gnats: What’s the Difference?

 Fruit flies reside in areas where there are decaying fruits and vegetables as well as fermenting food and beverages.
 This includes the kitchen, restaurant, cafeterias, hotels, and other food service centers.

 It may also be found in places where fruits and vegetables are prevalent, such as orchards, fruit plant yards, truck crop estates, and vineyards.
-Also, food processing establishments like canneries, pickled plants processors, wineries, and dehydrators can be a site of fruit fly infestation.
+Also, food processing establishments like canneries, pickled plant processors, wineries, and dehydrators can be a site of fruit fly infestation.

 On the other hand, gnats are common in moist soil, plants, and areas where damp organic materials, plant remnants, and compost piles are typically seen.
 They can also be found feeding on the roots of plants such as Eastern lilies, clovers, pepper, poinsettias, cucumbers, carnations, soybeans, corn, potatoes, and lettuce.